kasbah/reseq-website/faq.rst

 Do you require any of the original Illumina installation?
 ---------------------------------------------------------

-Yes.
-The camera and frame grabber drivers need to be present.
+No, the camera and frame grabber drivers (a.k.a DCAM API) do need to be present but these can also be obtained `from the Hamamatsu website`_.

+.. _`from the Hamamatsu website`: https://dcam-api.com/downloads/

 Do you have drivers/documentation for X?